World Languages - Spanish (WLSP)

 Typically offered in Fall, Spring, and Summer

 A study of the language structures and vocabulary necessary for an intermediate level of communication in Spanish together with cultural and technical issues of our global society in the context of the Spanish-speaking world.
-Fulfills the FLS 201 requirement.
+Fulfills the WLSP 201 requirement.

 GEP Global Knowledge, GEP Interdisciplinary Perspectives